misbahch6/caspo-ts/README.md

      * http://nusmv.fbk.eu

 ## Usage:

-Here we show the command format:
+Here we show fromat of the commands used by the caspo-ts.

 ### 1) Identify all Boolean Networks:
      ```python cli.py identify PKN.sif DATASET.csv RESULTS.csv```